shivanshkc/lightshow/src/renderer/README.md

 This module is in the middle of migrating from analytic primitive intersections (sphere/box) to mesh-based ray tracing.

 As of the current rollout stage:
-- The raytracer still traces the active scene via the existing analytic `sceneHeader/sceneObjects` path.
+- The raytracer traces the active scene via **mesh instances**:
+  - per-instance AABB cull
+  - per-mesh BLAS traversal (BVH over triangles)
 - Additional **mesh library buffers** (vertices/indices/BLAS/instances) may be bound for plumbing and future steps, but are not necessarily used by `traceScene` yet.

 ## Public API